 - Sneak in some extra veggies: Add a grated carrot or courgette to the sausage mixture for a healthier version.
 Great for fussy eaters who really should eat more veggies.

 You will just need a sharp knife, a baking sheet and an oven to make these sausage rolls.
+If you wish, you can mix the sausage meat mixture in a food processor.

 Top tip